AbolfazlMnf/BugHunter-AI/README.md

 # 🐞 AI Bug Detective

-An AI-powered production incident analyzer built with **NestJS, TypeScript, RAG, Embeddings, Qdrant, Redis, and LLMs**.
+An AI-powered production incident analyzer built with **NestJS, TypeScript, RAG, Embeddings, Qdrant, Redis, BullMQ, and LLMs**.

 The goal of this project is to analyze production incidents by retrieving relevant parts of a project's source code and providing an evidence-based analysis using an LLM.